siderolabs/talos/website/content/v1.0/introduction/getting-started.md

 ---
 title: Getting Started
-weight: 3
+weight: 30
+description: "A guide to setting up a Talos Linux cluster on multiple machines."
 ---

 This document will walk you through installing a full Talos Cluster.
-You may wish to try the [Quickstart](../quickstart/) first, to quickly create a local virtual cluster on your workstation.
+You may wish to try the [Quickstart]({{< relref "quickstart" >}}) first, to quickly create a local virtual cluster on your workstation.

 Regardless of where you run Talos, there is a pattern to deploying it.
 In general you need to: